 When confronted by the sophistries of rationalist philosophers, we first remember the instruction of St. Paul, “See to it that no one makes a prey of you by philosophy and empty deceit, according to human tradition, according to the elemental spirits of the universe and not according to Christ.”
 This teaching points directly to the fact that divine revelation puts the believer in the position to accept mysteries hovering outside the grasp of pure reason, rather than truncate such truths to the finite cognitive capacities of the human intellect.
 Consider for a moment that following this teaching from St. Paul concerning philosophy, he immediately reminds us of the revealed mysteries we assent to by faith, “For in him the whole fullness of deity dwells bodily, and you have come to fullness of life in him, who is the head of all rule and authority.
 In him also you were circumcised, with a circumcision made without hands, by putting off the body of flesh in the circumcision of Christ, and you were buried with him in baptism, in which you were also raised with him through faith in the working of God, who raised him from the dead.”
 So following the warning that we ought to stay away from “philosophy and empty deceit according to human tradition,” we are reminded that in Christ dwells the fullness of deity, our fullness of life is in Christ because he is divine, and that this fullness of life is possible because we have experienced the sacrament of baptism, which is new life partaking in the death and resurrection of the Son of God.
 If this does not significantly alter the manner in which we not only do philosophy, but also interact with various philosophies, then I am not sure what it would take.

-The second thing we do, after following the above instruction from St. Paul, is to “sanctify Christ as Lord in our hearts,” and rest upon the Wisdom of God to inform our defense of the faith.
-It is worth remembering that no human person has ever converted a sinner to the faith – that is the work of the Holy Spirit.
+The second thing we need to keep in mind, after following the above instruction from St. Paul, is to “sanctify Christ as Lord in our hearts,” and rest upon the Wisdom of God communicated through the Church to inform our defense of the faith.
+It is worth remembering that no human person by their intellectual power has ever converted a sinner to the faith – conversion is the work of the Holy Spirit.
 We are the vessels graced by God to proclaim the message by which the Holy Spirit works.
 This truth should unite our apologetic methods with the words of St. Paul, “For I am not ashamed of the gospel: it is the power of God for salvation to every one who has faith, to the Jew first and also to the Greek.
 For in it the righteousness of God is revealed through faith for faith: as it is written ‘He who through faith is righteous shall live.’”

 Now that these important remarks have been made, let’s get back to the above scenario.
 The supposed dilemma presented by the philosopher has created a false dichotomy due to a fundamental misunderstanding in their thinking according to human tradition.
 Contrary to rationalist suggestion, God’s transcendence and imminence do not result in the heresies of deism or pantheism, nor does the transcendence and imminence of God contradict one another.
 God’s essence completely, totally, and utterly transcends the created order because God cannot be categorized among the inventory of materially contingent objects.
 If such a categorization were possible, we would be left with the idol of the golden calf, rather than the Triune God revealed as “I AM.”

-God is also imminent in the created order, however, because his processing operative modes of being, not his hidden essence, is upholding, conserving, and maintaining the existent reality in a gratuitous outpouring of loving fecundity.
+God is also imminent in the created order, however, because his power in the creative act is upholding, conserving, and maintaining the existent reality in a gratuitous outpouring of loving fecundity.
 That which is created ex nihilo by a divine act of love requires its continued conservation at at every moment of its contingent being.
-And while these processing operative modes of being are not the hidden essence of God, they are the emanating power of God pouring forth in the analogia entis.
+We harmoniously know this through revelation and the rational faculties of the imago dei based on the metaphysics of the analogia entis.
 The imminence of God is known through the created order because it is “in him we live, and move, and have our being.”
 So construed, the trap presented by the philosopher is exposed to be fallacious, and the true faith has been properly defended.

 This style of argumentation is how we might utilize a Bonaventurian-themed theology to defend the revelation of God while not getting trapped in the methods of those seeking to undermine the faith.
 Rather than flattening out the mysteries of divine revelation to that of the categories of overtly rationalistic logical categories, the methodology employed above follows the instruction of the St. Paul and St. Peter.